Why are referral programs for small businesses so powerful?

-Make sharing easy
+1. Make sharing easy

-The easier it is to share your referral, the more often it will be shared.
-It’s as simple as that.
-Make it simple for your customers to share their code, whether it’s via social, via email, or by copying and pasting a link into a text.
+- Give multiple options for your customers to share their code, whether it’s via social, via email, or by copying and pasting their referral link anywhere.
 This simple step can get you far.

-Keep your program copy concise
+2. Keep your program copy concise

-Offer enticing but cost-effective rewards
+3. Offer enticing but cost-effective rewards

 Don’t break the bank in doing so, however.
 Your small business should be able to afford the reward each time around.
 Keep it within your budget so you aren’t overpaying for warm leads.

-Tie the rewards back to your business
+4. Tie the rewards back to your business

-Use an eye-catching call-to-action
+5. Use an eye-catching call-to-action

 Next, grab their attention with a call-to-action – a CTA – that will entice them to take the next step.
-A clickable button or link with a CTA attached clearly shows customers what they should do next and how they can move forward toward their reward.
+A clickable button or link with a CTA attached clearly shows customers what they should do next (share now!) and how they can move forward toward their reward.

-Showcase what makes you unique as a small business
+6. Showcase what makes you unique as a small business

-Focus on friendship and community in your messaging
+7. Focus on friendship in your messaging

 Another way to reach customers is by showing them what a good friend they will be for their referral.
 They’re rewarding a friend, giving them a gift, or becoming closer in their friendship – all thanks to their referral.
 This can be done with language, saying something like “Give your friend $20,” or with images, such as pictures of friends enjoying time together.

-And since you’re a small business, you have a connection to your community that most larger businesses can’t match.
+Since you’re a small business, you have a connection to your community that most larger businesses can’t match.
 So, if you include a community element in your referral program (such as referencing how you serve your local area, or including donations to a local charity in your program), this will be to your advantage.

-5 small business referral program examples
+8 small business referral program examples

 With their catchy headline, Tomlinson Bomberger doesn’t make customers search for their reward – it’s right there in the text.
 Customers know what they can earn ($50), and they quickly find out how to earn it.
 By adding the friend’s info, customers can earn with this rewards program.
 The company also focuses on friendship with their image, reminding us just how satisfying it is to help a friend (including through a referral).
 Finally, they close out with a clear, easy-to-spot CTA button.
 No messing that one up!
 It’s just click and refer.

-Camp Young Judea Texas
+2. Camp Young Judea Texas